Kelly (musical): Original recordings

-The demo recording, which was only ever intended as a limited edition for private circulation amongst potential backers and so on, was finally commercially released in 1980, fifteen years after the showed closed.
+The demo recording, which was only ever intended as a limited edition for private circulation amongst potential backers and so on, was finally commercially released in 1980, fifteen years after the show had closed.
 The LP, simply entitled Eddie Lawrence and Moose Charlap sing their songs from the Musical Kelly formed part of a series of albums on the Original Cast label, founded in 1975 by Bruce Yeko and Doris Chu Yeko, which specialised in obscure musical theatre recordings.
 The album's executive producers were the Yekos and Eddie Lawrence.
 It was dedicated to the memory of Moose Charlap, who died in 1974.

 Moose Charlap's wife, Sandy Stewart, who was a cabaret and jazz vocalist, released her own pop version of the song "Never Go There Anymore" in 1965, with a lush arrangement by Don Costa.
-The song subsequently become something of a standard.
+The song subsequently became a standard.
 In 2000, it was described by Stephen Sondheim as one of the songs that he wishes that he'd written, at least in part.

 Before the Broadway premiere, Fran Jeffries recorded in 1964 the song "Ballad to a Brute (You're the Man That I Want)" included in her album Fran Jeffries Sings of Sex and The Single Girl (1964, MGM Records, SE-4268).

 Concert recording

 In 1998, the York Theatre Company in New York City presented a concert version of Kelly as part of its "musicals in mufti" series spotlighting neglected Broadway scores.
 Performers included Brian D'Arcy James, Jane Connell, George S. Irving, John Schuck, Marcia Lewis, and Sandy Stewart, who was in the original production.
 Interest in the concert among theatre buffs resulted in sold-out performances and a cast recording.

 The concert recording was released by Original Cast records, the same label that had released the demo recording in 1980.
-Eddie Lawrence was credited as 'artistic director', and Sandy Stewart as 'musical advisor'.
+Eddie Lawrence was credited as artistic director, and Sandy Stewart as musical advisor.
 This recording, which reflected the original score before all the revisions took place on the road, included a number of songs were later cut from the show or had not otherwise been used in the Broadway production.
-It also included, as a bonus track, Sandy Stewart's 1965 pop version of the song "Never Go There Anymore."
+It also included, as a bonus track, Sandy Stewart's 1965 pop version of the song "Never Go There Anymore".